Selection and improvement of product formulae for best performance of quantum simulation: Background

 The product formulae obtained through the Yoshida method also work for exponentials of sums of more operators.
 The $S_2$ product formula can again be used as the building block for the product formula, and we can write

 where $\tilde{\alpha}_\ell$ are now order-$\ell$ multicommutator expressions on the $J$ terms.
 The reasoning for finding the product formula is entirely based on the construction with ${\alpha}_\ell$, but without taking advantage of its particular form, so exactly the same reasoning holds for $\tilde{\alpha}_\ell$.
 This immediately implies that the higher-order product formulae work in general.
-This is an advantage of constructing product formulae as products of $S_2$, because deriving coefficients separately for exponentials of $X$ and $Y$ would not generalise.
+This is an advantage of constructing product formulae as products of $S_2$.